 As futuristic as it is cultured, Oslo is known as one of the greenest cities in the world, even as its skyline dazzles with sleek new architectural masterpieces.
-Discover Norway’s capital on this three-night extension that includes panoramic and historic tours of the city, as well as a relaxing sightseeing cruise on Oslo Fjord.
-Plus, enjoy ample free time to explore this romantic, nature-loving city, visiting its museums and wandering its charming boroughs.
+Discover Norway’s capital on this three-night extension that includes a panoramic tour of the city.
+Plus, enjoy ample free time to explore this romantic, nature-loving city, visiting its museums and wandering its charming boroughs

 Depart for Bergen, Norway

 Your Nordic adventure begins with an overnight flight to Bergen.
 Or, depart earlier for your pre-trip extension to Oslo!

 After arrival, transfer to your hotel in the heart of Bergen.
 Enjoy the remainder of your day in this historic port city at leisure.
 Later, join your fellow travelers at the hotel for a Welcome Drink and an informative briefing about the days ahead.
 A light buffet dinner will wrap up our first day in Scandinavia.